madhusudhan-rgb/BYOK-LLMclient/README.md

 AI Playground is an independent client application.

-The app does **not** host, own, or provide any AI models.
+The application does not own, host, or provide AI models or APIs.

-Users are responsible for:
+Users are solely responsible for:

-- Their API keys
+- API Keys
-- Provider usage costs
+- Provider Costs
-- Generated content
+- Generated Content
-- Compliance with each provider's Terms of Service
+- Compliance with Provider Terms of Service
+- Usage of Third-Party APIs

 ---

 ## Privacy

-Please read the Privacy Policy before using the application.
+Please review the Privacy Policy before using the application.

 ---

 ## Copyright

-Please read the Copyright Policy before using generated content.
+Generated content may be subject to the policies and licensing terms of the selected AI provider.
+Users are responsible for complying with applicable copyright laws and provider policies.

 ---